SamarZiadat/youi_drf_api/README.md

 - As a developer/superuser I can edit a profile when I am logged in so that update my personal information
 - As a developer/superuser I can delete a profile that I own so that I can delete my user account from the API

-**Events and Posts**
+**Posts**

-- As a developer/superuser I can view a list of all events/posts so that I can see all events/posts at once
+- As a developer/superuser I can view a list of all posts so that I can see all posts at once
-- As a developer/superuser I can view a single event/post so that I can see single event/post details, including comments
+- As a developer/superuser I can view a single post so that I can see single post details, including comments
+- As a developer/superuser I can create a new post so that this post will be displayed in the posts list
+- As a developer/superuser I can edit a post that I created so that I can amend any missing or incorrect information on the post
+- As a developer/superuser I can delete a post that I created so that I can delete post data from the API

+**Posts**

+- As a developer/superuser I can view a list of all events so that I can see all events at once
+- As a developer/superuser I can view a single event so that I can see single event details, including reviews
-- As a developer/superuser I can create a new event/post so that this event/post will be displayed in the events/posts list
+- As a developer/superuser I can create a new event so that this event will be displayed in the events list
-- As a developer/superuser I can edit an event/post that I created so that I can amend any missing or incorrect information on the event/post
+- As a developer/superuser I can edit an event that I created so that I can amend any missing or incorrect information on the event
-- As a developer/superuser I can delete an event/post which I created so that I can delete event/post data from the API
+- As a developer/superuser I can delete an event which I created so that I can delete event data from the API

 **Comments**